y330/FragmentQR/README.md

 ### **What are Text Fragments?**

-**[Text Fragment](https://wicg.github.io/scroll-to-text-fragment/)** : Part of a URL that specifies a piece of text emphasized on page load and scrolled into view, not unlike a text anchor.
+**[Text Fragments](https://wicg.github.io/scroll-to-text-fragment/)** : Part of a URL that specifies a piece of text emphasized on page load and scrolled into view, not unlike a text anchor.

->    "Text Fragments let you specify a text snippet in the URL fragment.
-When navigating to a URL with such a text fragment, the browser can emphasize and/or bring it to the user's attention."
-[Web Developers](HTTPS://web.dev)
+>    "Text Fragments adds support for specifying a text snippet in the URL fragment.
+When navigating to a URL with such a fragment, the user agent can quickly emphasise and/or bring it to the user’s attention."<sup id="ref_frag">[1]</sup>

-The text fragment can be specified in the fragment(```#```) directive of the URL after ```:~:text=```, and it will be highlighted in yellow when opened.
+The text fragment can be specified in the fragment directive(```#```) of the URL like an anchor.
+However it needs to be after ```:~:text=```, and it will be highlighted in yellow when opened.

 Syntax: ```https://foo.bar/#:~:text=textfragment```